SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 #### 19. Will the time stamp change when a message is edited or deleted?

 No, it will show the timestamp of the original message that was posted.

+#### 20. If there is a Service with an open incident (Status - Degraded) along with a Service Under Maintenance, what will the overall status incidated by the Status Page?

+In such a scenario, the Degraded Status will always take precendence over Under Maintenance Status.
+The overall status will read - Degraded.